ePages-de/epages-docs/apps/webhooks.md

 ### Verify callback requests

-Each callback ePages sends to registered webhooks contains a `X-Epages-Hmac-Sha256` header with a signature that can be used to verify that the request is really coming from ePages.
+Each callback ePages sends to registered webhooks contains a `X-Epages-Hmac-Sha256` header with a signature that can be used to verify that the request really comes from ePages.
 This signature is calculated by

-**signature = encode_Base64( HMAC_SHA256(secret, message) )**
+`signature = encode_Base64( HMAC_SHA256(secret, message) )`

-where message is the request body of the callback request and secret is the OAuth2 Client Secret of the app which has registered the webhook.
-(It is the one, the developer gets when they create an App on our developer platform).
+where `secret` is the OAuth2 Client Secret of the app which has registered the webhook (the one, the developer receives when creating an app on the developer portal) and `message` is the request body of the callback request.

-#### Java Example
+#### Java example

 The calculation of the signature can be done easily in Java without any external library: